BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-advanced/asynchronous_nodes.md

 using namespace std::chrono;

-// Example of Asynchronous node that use StatefulActionNode as base class class SleepNode : public BT::StatefulAsyncAction
+// Example of Asynchronous node that uses StatefulActionNode as base class class SleepNode : public BT::StatefulAsyncAction
 {
   public: